 I need to start using this stuff up, because sometimes I feel like I’m going to drown underneath a mountain of whole grains.
 I read a post on Big Girls, Small Kitchen about making mixed grain bowls, and I figured if there was a way for me to start using up this huge stash, this was it.

-I may have made only the smallest dent in my stash, but I used quinoa, lentils and barley (as well as some flavorful sun-dried tomatoes and shallots) in this mixed grain salad.
+I may have made only the smallest dent in my stash with this grain and lentil salad, but I used quinoa, lentils and barley (as well as some flavorful sun-dried tomatoes and shallots) in this mixed grain salad.
 The salad can be made using any grains you have on hand.
 It can be dished up warm or cold, and served with grilled vegetables and hummus.
 A filling and wholesome vegan/vegetarian meal, perfect for lunch or dinner.

 - 1/3 cup pearled barley, rinsed and drained